el9335/QUAILS_1.0/docs/intro.rst

 7. Rate the answers based on how likely they are to answer the question.
 8. Return the answers and their scores to the user.

 The system is comprised of two primary parts.
-The first component is a Flask server providing question answering pipeline services such as NLP, classification, text indexing, answer consolidation and scoring.
+The first component is a Flask server providing question answering pipeline services such as NLP, classification, text indexing, answer extraction, and answer scoring.

 The second component is an interface program which receives a natural language question from the user and acts as a controller for the question answering pipeline in order to produce an answer.